Basic Kirwan injectivity and its applications: Kirwan injectivity theorem for the equivariant basic cohomology

+As a direct application of Theorem \ref{eq-formality} and the Borel localization result in \cite{LS18}, we establish the following foliated version of the Kirwan injectivity theorem in symplectic geometry.

+\begin{thm} Let $(M, \mathcal{F})$ be a transversely symplectic foliation on a closed manifold $M$ that is also Riemannian.
+Suppose that $(M, \mathcal{F})$ satisfies the transverse hard Lefschetz property, that there is a Hamiltonian action of a compact torus $G$ on $M$.
+Let $X$ be the fixed-leaf set of $M$ and $i: X\hookrightarrow M$ the inclusion map.
+Then the localization homomorphism in equivariant basic cohomology

-\begin{proof} [Proof of Theorem \ref{thm1}] By assumption, there is a transverse Riemannian metric $g$ on $(M,\mathcal{F})$.
-By averaging over the compact torus $G$ we get another transverse Riemannian metric $g_1$ that is invariant under the action of $G$.
-Thus without loss of generality we may assume that the induced transverse action of $G$ is isometric.
-Then by \cite[Proposition 5.2.3]{LS18} connected components of the fixed-leaf set $X$ are $\overline{\mathcal{F}}$-saturated submanifolds of $M$ that are invariant under the action of $G$.
-By \cite[Theorem 5.3.1]{LS18}, the kernel of the restriction homomorphism is a $S\mathfrak{g}^*$-torsion submodule.
+is injective. \end{thm} \begin{proof} By assumption, there is a transverse Riemannian metric $g$ on $(M,\mathcal{F})$.
+By averaging over the compact torus $G$ we may assume that the induced transverse action of $G$ is isometric.
+Then by \cite[Theorem 4.7]{LS18} connected components of the fixed-leaf set $X$ are $\overline{\mathcal{F}}$-saturated submanifolds of $M$ that are invariant under the action of $G$.
+By \cite[Theorem 5.1]{LS18}, the kernel of the restriction homomorphism is a $S\mathfrak{g}^*$-torsion submodule.
 However, by Theorem \ref{eq-formality} $H_G(M,\mathcal{F})$ is a free $S\mathfrak{g}^*$-module.
 Therefore the map (\ref{restriction-homo}) must be injective. \end{proof}

-According to El Kacimi-Alaoui \cite[Section 3.4.7]{KA90}, any homologically orientable transversely K\"{a}hler foliation on closed manifolds must satisfy the transverse hard Lefschetz property.
-As an immediate consequence of Theorem \ref{thm1} we have the following result. \begin{cor} Let $\mathcal{F}$ be a homologically orientable transversely K\"{a}hler foliation on a closed manifold $M$.
+According to El Kacimi-Alaoui \cite[Section 3.4.7]{KA90}, any taut transversely K\"{a}hler foliation on closed manifolds must satisfy the transverse hard Lefschetz property.
+As an immediate consequence of Theorem \ref{thm1} we have the following result. \begin{cor} Let $\mathcal{F}$ be a taut transversely K\"{a}hler foliation on a closed manifold $M$.
 Suppose that there is a Hamiltonian action of a compact torus $G$ on $(M,\mathcal{F})$ that is also holomorphic.
 Then the restriction homomorphism

 is injective, where $X$ is the fixed-leaf set. \end{cor}